Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: results

+In order to get an idea of the significance of the change in the neutrino CC event rates, we will ignore all systematic uncertainties in the neutrino flux prediction and work in the ideal case of no systematic uncertainties $\sigma_a=0$.
+Figure \ref{fig:spectrum1mev} shows the $\nu_\mu$ CC event rates at the LArTPC for $m_{N}=1\text{ MeV}$ and $|U_{\mu4}|^2=10^{-2}$ assuming Majorana neutrinos, on-axis position, 10 years of operation (5 in neutrino and 5 in antineutrino mode) and $\sigma_a=0$.
+The significance of the change in the number of the CC events in each bin is estimated by

-where $N^\text{SM}$ represents the expected number of CC events assuming only SM interactions, $N^\text{BSM}$ the number of CC events when HNLs are produced and $\sigma=\sqrt{N^\text{SM}}$ the standard deviation of each bin (which have a width of 0.5 GeV).
-Due to the high luminosity of the DUNE experiment, under this setup, the production of HNLs causes a decrease in the total number of CC event rates on the order of $10^5$ events near $2.5 \text{ GeV}$.
-This implies a deviation from the SM prediction by approximately 40$\sigma$ around this energy.
-This indicates that DUNE's sensitivity to $|U_{\mu4}|^2$ is way beyond the current experimental limits for this particular HNL mass.\\
+where $N^\text{SM}$ represents the expected number of CC events assuming only SM interactions and $N^\text{BSM}$ the number of CC events when HNLs are produced.
+As we mentioned before, we are also ignoring all normalization uncertainties in the CC event rates, so that $\sigma=\sqrt{N^\text{SM}}$ is the uncertainty in each bin.
+Due to the high luminosity of the DUNE experiment, under this setup, the production of HNLs causes a decrease in the total number of CC event rates on the order of $10^6$ events near $2.5 \text{ GeV}$.
+This implies a deviation from the SM prediction by approximately 100$\sigma$ around this energy.
+This indicates that DUNE's sensitivity to $|U_{\mu4}|^2$ might be beyond the current experimental limits for this particular HNL mass.\\

 As the HNL mass increases, its production is suppressed, and, consequently, its presence on the active neutrino flux is reduced.
-As an example of the latter, we display in Fig. \ref{fig:spectrum30mev} the event rates for $m_N=30\text{ MeV}$ and the maximum value allowed for $|U_{\alpha4}|^2$ by experiments at 90\% confidence level for this mass.
-In this case, there is a (small) deviation, from the SM prediction, in the order of 1$\sigma$ at best.
+As an example of the latter, we display in Fig. \ref{fig:spectrum30mev} the event rates for $m_N=3\text{ MeV}$ and the maximum value allowed for $|U_{\alpha4}|^2$ by experiments at 90\% confidence level for this mass.
+In this case, there is a (small) deviation, from the SM prediction, lower than 1$\sigma$.
 This happens because of the tighter constraint on the mixing parameter.\\